-A good quality student model instrument will often service the needs of a student anywhere from 1-3 years & this depend very much on the level that the student is playing at.
-As a general rule if the student is looking to study grade 5 AMEB or above or VCE music it will be time to think about upgrading the instrument.
+A good quality student model instrument will often service the needs of a student anywhere from 1-3 years and this depends very much on the level that the student is playing at.
+As a general rule if the student is looking to study grade 5 AMEB or above, or VCE music it will be time to think about upgrading the instrument.

 Deciding to upgrade from a student instrument is a big decision and one that should be discussed in detail with your teacher.